bgamari/ghc-wiki-import/garbage-collector-notes.md

 This is a classical magic problem.
-I got GHC to build on my desktop by it would not my laptop.
+I got GHC to build on my desktop but it would not my laptop.
 As a matter of fact when I type in “autoreconf” the machine freezes up after about 30 seconds.
 Very puzzling.